Saint Johns

 Or more likely no one had the guts to stand up and say something.
 That's my guess.

-SJS made it past the Millennium as the Rebels.
-But after 50 years, this issue was finally addressed in 2004.
-Early in 2004, Saint Johns Alumni were sent letters asking them what they thought about the Rebel nickname.
+Early in 2004, various Saint Johns Alumni like myself were sent letters asking them what they thought about the Rebel nickname.
 Apparently the current Headmaster, John Allman, was doing everything in his power to spearhead the change.

 On January 12th of 2004, I put my two cents in: